 October 24, 2013

 Susan Engel has had a long and varied classical acting career in theatre.
-She worked with Peter Hall and Peter Brooke in the RSC's formative years.
+She worked with Peter Hall and Peter Brook in the RSC's formative years.
 In the summer 2013 season she played Cunegonde in the final moments of Candide, bringing the play to its climax.

 So how did Susan first come to Shakespeare?
 She says that she had a 'magic person' as an English teacher who inspired in her a love of poetry as the spoken word.

 And she also reckons she saw the Laurence Olivier film of Hamlet fifty times.
 She would take herself to The Odeon cinema in Bournemouth for the matinee and stay until the end of the evening.
 She recalls old 78 records of the film sound track played on a gramophone wound by hand.